jiinw/jiinw.github.io/index.md

 My research interests lie in collaborative reinforcement learning, LLM-augmented reinforcement learning, and statistical analysis.

 I'm currently on the job market and expect to graduate in Spring 2026.
-I'm always open to connecting and feel free to reach out!
+I'm open to connecting and feel free to reach out!

 ---